executebig/www/content/transparency/codebase.md

 We deploy everything on _Elf_, our own [CapRover](https://caprover.com/) server, a grant from [DigitalOcean](https://www.digitalocean.com/)'s Hub for Good.
 It functions like any other PaaS (e.g. Heroku), but most of our data lives in our own server.

-If you need assistence redeploying our projects, please feel free to [reach out](/contact)!
+If you need assistance redeploying our projects, please feel free to [reach out](/contact)!

 {{< button text="GitHub @executebig »" url="https://github.com/executebig/" external="true" >}}